12 Apr How to Treat a Tethered Spinal Cord

 Thankfully, a tethered spinal cord can be treated with relative ease if it’s caught early enough.
 The first step in treating a tethered cord is accurate diagnosis of the condition through diagnostic imaging techniques (MRIs, CT scans, etc.).
 Once a diagnosis has been reached, treatment involves surgically untethering the spinal cord.
 After surgery, patients may need to undergo physical therapy to regain full mobility and control if the tethered cord caused any nerve damage.

-Inspired Spine is revolutionizing the spine surgery world by offering the most minimally invasive procedures in the industry.
+Inspired Spine is revolutionizing the spine surgery world by offering the most minimally invasive keyhole procedures in the industry.
 Our procedures (the Inspired OLLIF and the Inspired MIS-DTIF) offer decreased blood loss, surgical time, and recovery periods.
-Contact us today to learn more about these minimally invasive spine surgeries, or find a provider in your area.
+Contact us today to learn more about these minimally invasive keyhole spine surgeries, or find a provider in your area.